 I’m taking valproate and want to get pregnant.
 What should I do?

 If you’re taking valproate and want to get pregnant, speak to your family doctor.
+Keep taking your epilepsy medicine and keep using contraception until you have spoken to your doctor.
 They can arrange for you to see an epilepsy specialist for advice about planning your pregnancy.
-Don’t stop taking your medicine, unless the specialist advises you to do so.
-If you suddenly stop taking your epilepsy medicine, your seizures could increase, or become more severe.
+If the specialist advises you to change your medicine, they should do this a long time before you become pregnant.

 I’m already pregnant.
 Should I stop taking valproate?